LAUNCH YOUR BUSINESS

 The following specification clarify the procedure to apply:

-- It is mandatory for participants that reside or that have established their company in one of the Copernicus Participating countries (including Iceland and Norway) to select one of the Partner challenge AND one of the European Commission Challenge
+- It is mandatory for participants that reside or that have established their company in one of the Copernicus Participating countries (including Iceland and Norway) to select one Partner challenge AND one European Commission Challenge

-- Participants that do not reside or have established their company in one of the Copernicus Participating countries (including Iceland and Norway) can ONLY select one of the Partner Challenges
+- Participants that do not reside or have an established company in one of the Copernicus Participating countries (including Iceland and Norway) can ONLY select one of the Partner Challenges

 - It is possible to enter more than one idea using the same personal account, but participants may not enter the same idea for different Challenges (except when applying for the EC Challenges)